-Tobacco: Today, tobacco can be consumed in multiple ways; this includes traditional forms like cigarettes, cigars, pipes, chew, snuff, and hookah as well as newer forms like e-cigarettes/vapes.
+Tobacco: Today, tobacco can be consumed in multiple ways; this includes traditional forms like cigarettes, cigars, pipes, chew, snuff, and hookah, as well as newer forms like e-cigarettes/vapes.

 Smoking causes cancer, heart disease, and other major health problems.
-Smoking during pregnancy can harm the placenta and a developing baby and can cause certain birth defects.
+Smoking during pregnancy can harm the placenta and developing baby and cause certain birth defects.
 The placenta grows in your uterus (womb) and supplies the baby with food and oxygen through the umbilical cord.
 Cigarette smoke has over 4,000 chemicals.
 When you smoke during pregnancy, chemicals like nicotine, carbon monoxide and tar damage the placenta and/or pass through the placenta and umbilical cord to reach your baby's bloodstream.
 Quitting smoking will help you feel better and provide a healthier environment for your baby.

-Because they are relatively new and are not well-regulated, there is less information known about the effects of e-cigarettes on pregnancy.
+Because they are relatively new and not well-regulated, there is less information about the effects of e-cigarettes on pregnancy.
 Until more information is available, it is recommended that pregnant women not use e-cigarettes.

-Marijuana: During pregnancy, the chemicals in marijuana (in particular, tetrahydrocannabinol or THC) pass through mom to a developing baby, and can harm a baby’s development.
+Marijuana: During pregnancy, the chemicals in marijuana (in particular, tetrahydrocannabinol or THC) pass through mom to a developing baby and can harm a baby’s development.
 In animal studies, combined exposure to even low levels of marijuana in combination with alcohol has been associated with impaired brain development of the baby (1, 2).
 More research is needed to better understand how marijuana may affect mom and baby during pregnancy.
 However, it is recommended that pregnant women not use marijuana.

 Prescription Opioids: Painkillers such as codeine, morphine, and oxycodone may be prescribed following an injury, surgery, or dental work.
-Any type of opioid exposure during pregnancy can cause neonatal abstinence syndrome, a condition in which the newborn experiences from withdrawal from certain drugs after exposure during pregnancy.
+Any opioid exposure during pregnancy can cause neonatal abstinence syndrome, a condition in which the newborn experiences from withdrawal from certain drugs after exposure during pregnancy.
 If you are pregnant and taking an opioid, talk to your doctor before making any changes.
 Ask about options for opioid treatment to decide what is best for you and your pregnancy.